Top 10 Productivity Tools and Tips for Digital Designers

 Bonus App: Google Keep

 You’d want to jot them down to save them for an important project or occasion, but the old pen and paper might not always cut it.

-The difference is, with Keep you can also add a due date, customize your note, segregate your thoughts with labels, and access those notes with extra reminders.
+The difference is, with Keep you can also add a due date, customise your note, segregate your thoughts with labels, and access those notes with extra reminders.

-From learning to organize your schedule with a calendar that syncs all your apps in one place, to putting well-timed breaks in between working hours to avoid dropping your output quality, there’s productivity tools for everything.
+From learning to organise your schedule with a calendar that syncs all your apps in one place, to putting well-timed breaks in between working hours to avoid dropping your output quality, there’s productivity tools for everything.

 Being able to send or simulate your output on the spot so clients can have a good view of it is necessary for maintaining an understanding of what you both want the final output to look like.

 Since it’s also important to refine your research and keep all your creative tools in one place, consider taking on apps, or tapping into online resources that make research and work much more convenient for you.

-The right tools matter just as much as the right people in establishing an efficient work environment that fosters creativity.
+The right productivity tools matter just as much as the right people in establishing an efficient work environment that fosters creativity.